mikeromard/markdown-to-rss/test_product_updates.md

 Second attempt, the workflow completed without error, but didn't update `test_rss_feed.xml`.
 Trying to add `git push` to the workflow.

+Third attempt, looks like a permissions issue on the `git push`.
+Trying to give the workflow write permissions.

 ## 03 November 2023

 Alpha